 Let us consider three of the great laws of science which are included in the present processes of the alternative to evolution.
-These laws are the first law of thermodynamics, the law of biogenesis, and the second law of thermodynamics.
+These laws are: the First Law of Thermodynamics, the Law of Biogenesis, and the Second Law of Thermodynamics.

-The first law of thermodynamics is also known as the law of conservation of mass-energy.
-It states that energy may have different forms (including mass) and that it is possible to change from one form to another, but the total energy remains constant.
+The First Law of Thermodynamics is also known as the Law of Conservation of Mass-Energy.
+It states that energy may have different forms (including mass); that it is possible to change from one form to another, but the total energy remains constant.

-The law of biogenesis states that life comes from life.
+The Law of Biogenesis states that life comes from life.
 Every living organism came from some other living organism.

-The second law of thermodynamics states that there is an irreversible tendency for processes in a self-contained system to go toward lower order.
+The Second Law of Thermodynamics states that there is an irreversible tendency for processes in a self-contained system to go toward lower order.
 This means an increase in randomness, disorder, and decay if the whole system is taken into account.
-That is to say, systems run downhill, not uphill.
-They don't wind themselves up; they tend to run down.
-Biologist Harold Blum (Blum, 1962, p.
-5) says, "One way of stating this law is to say that all real processes tend to go toward a condition of greater probability."
+That is to say systems run down hill, not up hill; they don't wind themselves up; they tend to run down.
+Biologist Harold Blum says, "One way of stating this law is to say that all real processes tend to go toward a condition of greater probability."